himavarshithreddy/MongoSnap/CASHFREE_MIGRATION.md

 ### 2. Environment Configuration

 1. Add the environment variables listed above
-2. Set `NODE_ENV=production` for production environment
-3. Ensure your domain is whitelisted in CashFree dashboard
+2. Ensure your domain is whitelisted in CashFree dashboard

 ### 3. Database Migration